 Easter is such a fun time for little ones but it’s not hard for the chocolate situation to get completely out of control — especially since Easter eggs hit supermarket shelves straight after Christmas.
-But if you’d like to avoid the sugar overload this year you can try these ideas instead.

 1. Scale back the chocolate in favour of other treats

 Chocolate isn’t the only yummy option on the Easter menu.
 Hot cross buns are also a firm favourite, and if you want to stick with an egg theme you could serve soft boiled eggs for breakfast in cute bunny or chick-themed egg cups.
 You could even get busy in the kitchen with some fun alternative sweet treats like bunny shaped biscuits, Easter themed cupcakes, or a simple cake decorated with some fun Easter toppings.
 You can also create bunny faces on open sandwiches, pancakes or pizzas.

 Who says you have to give chocolate at Easter?
 There are loads of other cute gift ideas that will offer more lasting enjoyment than a chocolate egg.
 Some ideas to get you thinking include Easter themed stickers and temporary tattoos, Easter colouring-in pads, Easter themed DVDs and books, a lovely bunny soft toy, or some musical egg shakers.

 Are you still finding Easter eggs in your cupboard from last year?
 It’s time to scale back on those eggs and save them for the Easter egg hunt.
 This way, the chocolate only comes from the Easter Bunny and the kids have to work for their stash by finding it scattered in the backyard or around the home.
 Just make sure any egg hunts are done early in the day to avoid any melty egg disasters!